m3f157O/tesla/README.md

 # **Configuration**
-The malware has the capability of exfiltrating data via SMTP.
+The malware has the capability of exfiltration via SMTP.
 Moreover, the configuration hints at a persistence mechanism as well.
 ![images/ev_9.png](images/ev_9.png)

 # **IOCs**